-How to Select the Best Online Bank in Europe
+How to Select the Best Digital Banking Provider in Europe

 The fintech industry continues to grow at a rapid rate.
 The last decade was a real breakthrough with numerous new financial licenses issued.
 However, not all banking providers managed to make it through the last five years: some well-funded startups burst like bubbles, while other players lost their licenses due to failure to pass regulatory audit; many simply didn’t manage to withstand the strain of either technical or operational pressures.